Routing

 There are two methods of dynamic routing, both of which use similar path strings for urls.
 The url path can contain

-.
+substituted variables by adding in :variableName.
 Variables are considered dynamic properties.
 The final property can

-.
+be marked as optional by preceding the : with a ?.
 This allows a route that can optionally omit the last section.

 Examples:

-and would NOT be matched by /user/jeremy
+/user/:username/:password would be matched by /user/jeremy/feast and would NOT be matched by /user/jeremy

-would be matched by /user/jeremy/password/feast
+/user/:username/password/:password would be matched by /user/jeremy/password/feast and would NOT be matched

 by /user/jeremy/password

-would be matched by both /user/jeremy/feast
+/user/:username/?:password would be matched by both /user/jeremy/feast and /user/jeremy

 Dynamic Routing via Attributes - Recommended